 How to write an outstanding SEND Information Report & SEND Policy

-The first step to writing an outstanding SEND policy and SEND Information Report (SIR) is to decide which one you want to bin?
-The two documents almost always duplicate each other.
-As the SEND Code of Practice has rules about what must be in a SIR, it is best to keep that (and just paste in any extra parts of your SEND policy that you can’t live without).
+Surprisingly, the first step to writing an outstanding SEND policy and SEND Information Report (SIR) is to decide which one you want to bin?
+The two documents duplicate each other.
+As the SEND Code of Practice mandates about what must be in a SIR, it is best to keep that (and just paste in any extra parts of your SEND policy that you need to keep).
 Your new document is your “Combined SEND Policy & Information Report.”

 Whether that idea makes you excited or leaves you cold, read on…

-Can we combine our SEND Information Report and SEND Policy?
+Are we allowed to combine our SEND Information Report and SEND Policy?

 Yes.
 The DfE say this is OK.

 Separately, The Key, a well-trusted source, also asked the DfE.
-In an article How to review your SEN policy and information reporrt (firewall), the Key report that:
+In an article How to review your SEN policy and information report (firewall), the Key report that:

 If you need a document for colleagues to prove that combining these policies is allowed, click to download “Is it OK?” (an A4 briefing).